christc4/web/sites/mal.avsbq.org/think/index.md

 Closest you'll ever be to being a Roman is working at Little Ceasars

+My cat may be communist he keeps saying Mao Mao!

-from scam calls t o missed calls
+From scam calls to missed calls

 If you don't use it you'll lose it